 Head Coach: Mladen Pralija

 Key players: Goalkeeper Mladen Pralija, defender Robert Milek, forward Drago Santic

 Key players: Goalkeeper Carmine Isacco, forward Hardley Scott

 The Brampton Jets changed their name to the Toronto Jets, but played their home games at Esther Shiner Stadium in North York.
 They were strengthened by the signing of Sante Cesario, formerly of Toronto Italia and the North York Rockets.

 In May 1993 former Rutgers coach Peter Paglioti replaced Osvaldo Rizzo as Windsor Wheels’ head coach.
 After the season the Wheels moved to Detroit to become the Detroit Wheels.
 They joined the Midwest section of the United States Interregional Soccer League.
-This came about as their owners were frustrated with commissioner LoFranco and that the league still was heavily influenced by ethnic teams.
+This came about as their owners were frustrated with commissioner LoFranco and that the league still was heavily influenced by ethnic teams based in Toronto.

 The season kicked off on May 23, 1993 at Windsor Stadium with the Windsor Wheels beating Toronto Croatia 2-0.